AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics.md

 ## Analytics Edge view

-The Analytics Edge view will be used if you are utilizing **Edge Network** or **Edge Bridge** mobile extensions.
+Use the Analytics Edge view if you are using **Edge Network** or **Edge Bridge** mobile extensions.
 This view is enabled when the "Analytics Edge View" toggle switch in the top right corner is activated, displaying the Analytics events sent via Edge network in your current session.
 This includes all events that have been fired by Lifecycle extension, Edge extension, and/or Edge Bridge extension.

 ![An image that shows toggle which switched to Analytics Edge View.](./images/adobe-analytics/edge-analytics-view-toggle.png)